-No Federal awarding agency may place restrictions on the non-Federal entity that limit public access to the records of the non-Federal entity pertinent to a Federal award, except for protected personally identifiable information (PII) or when the Federal awarding agency can demonstrate that such records will be kept confidential and would have been exempted from disclosure pursuant to the Freedom of Information Act (5 U.S.C.
-552) or controlled unclassified information pursuant to Executive Order 13556 if the records had belonged to the Federal awarding agency.
+Federal agencies may not place restrictions on the recipient or subrecipient that limit public access to the records of the recipient or subrecipient pertinent to a Federal award, except for protected personally identifiable information (PII) or other sensitive information when the Federal agency can demonstrate that such records will be kept confidential and would have been exempted from disclosure pursuant to the Freedom of Information Act (5 U.S.C.
+552) or controlled unclassified information pursuant to Executive Order 13556 if the records had belonged to the Federal agency.
 The Freedom of Information Act (5 U.S.C.
-552) (FOIA) does not apply to those records that remain under a non-Federal entity's control except as required under § 200.315.
-Unless required by Federal, state, local, and tribal statute, non-Federal entities are not required to permit public access to their records.
-The non-Federal entity's records provided to a Federal agency generally will be subject to FOIA and applicable exemptions.
+552) (FOIA) does not apply to records that remain under the recipient’s or subrecipient’s control except as required by § 200.315.
+Unless required by Federal, State, local, or tribal law, recipients and subrecipients are not required to permit public access to their records.
+The recipient’s or subrecipient’s records provided to a Federal agency generally will be subject to FOIA and applicable exemptions.

 Remedies for Noncompliance